The different types of roof lanterns

 For larger estates, you might require a roof lantern with a more impressive structure in order to help it proportionally stand out.
 A two-tier octagonal roof lantern with a cupola positioned on top is the most opulent design of all, and commands attention while giving a lot of extra height inside.

-These roof lanterns can look particularly striking fitted in opulent and grant historical homes, but by keeping the lines and detailing simple you can still achieve a contemporary look.
+These roof lanterns can look particularly striking fitted in opulent and grand historical homes, but by keeping the lines and detailing simple you can still achieve a contemporary look.

 Double and triple lanterns